vigneshwaranr/blog_posts/2018_05_22_A_spiritual_journey_into_kafka_producer.md

 ![image](https://raw.githubusercontent.com/vigneshwaranr/blog_posts/master/screenshots/A_spiritual_journey_into_kafka_producer/Level3.png)

 We shall discuss about that and how to configure *batch.size* and *linger.ms* on different situations.
-Stay tuned!
+[Come jump over here](http://blog.vigneshwaran.in/post/183402689371/digging-further-into-kafkaproducer-tuning)